cadm-inc/osdm-extensions/markdown/soco_cables/15.1/Installation.md

   of this module as described in the next section.
 If you need some explanation about any of the install options, click the _help_ button <b>&#x2754;</b> at the top right corner of the dialog.
-* Select an installation location and/or startup option and press the _Confirm_ button.
+* Select an installation location and/or startup option and click the _Confirm_ button.
   The module will be installed to the selected loaction and is ready for use.

 ## Manual Installation